susliky/R-project/README.md

-# R profect for Cognitive linguistics
+# R project for Cognitive linguistics